Employee Leaves, Holidays, FMLA and Other Absences

 Employees who receive workers' compensation pay may submit a written request to Human Capital Services, asking that accumulated leave not be used to supplement workers' compensation pay.
 Without this specific request, accumulated leave will be used to the extent needed to equal the employee's regular pay.

 For information on group health insurance coverage while on leave without pay, see PPM Chapter 4820 Insurance for Employees.

 1. Unclassified Employees' LWOP

-Only employees in budgeted positions and who are not on term appointments qualify to be considered for leave without pay.
+Only employees in budgeted positions and who are not on term appointments qualify to be considered for leave without pay for non-medical absences.

 A leave without pay for up to three years may be granted by the University President when such leave is judged to be in the best interest of the University.